108,638 New Jobs for Women with Disabilities in the U.S., 94,749 Lost Jobs for Men with Disabilities

 “My experiences—being denied employment and facing financial planners who make false assumptions about my income status and earning potential because of my disability, for instance—prompt my suspicions that triple jeopardy is working against many African-Americans with disabilities,” added Dr. Walton.

 Employment rates only tell part of the story.
 Looking across the intersection of disability and race, there are serious gaps in outcomes.
-Only 28.6 percent of African Americans with disabilities have jobs compared to the 38.6 percent of Hispanics with disabilities and 41.2 percent of Asian Americans with disabilities who have jobs.
+Only 29.7 percent of African Americans with disabilities have jobs compared to 74.4 percent of African Americans without Disabilities.
+Likewise, only 39.4 percent of Latinx people with disabilities have a job compared to 76 percent of those without disabilities.
+Moreover, only 43.2 percent Asian-Americans with disabilities have jobs compared to 74.6 percent of Asians without disabilities.

 Women with Disabilities Leading the Way